ctron/openshift-openapi/README.md

 resources and operations in the OpenShift client API, auto-generated from the OpenAPI spec.

-This work is based on the wonderful work from https://github.com/Arnavion/k8s-openapi
+This work is based on the wonderful work from https://github.com/Arnavion/k8s-openapi.
+It does not contain the Kubernetes APIs, that is handled by the `k8s_openapi` crate.
+It only contains the types added by OpenShift (like `Route` and `ImageStream`) and references the existing Kubernetes (like `Pod` and `Deployment`) from the `k8s_openapi` crate.

 **Note**: This currently uses a patched version `k8s-openapi`.
 A few changes to the code generator had been necessary.
 This is currently being tracked in PR https://github.com/Arnavion/k8s-openapi/pull/68.